api2cart/Android-sdk/docs/ProductApi.md

 ProductApi apiInstance = new ProductApi();
 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 String productId = 10; // String | Retrieves products' options specified by product id String langId = 3; // String | Language id
+String storeId = 1; // String | Store Id
+String responseFields = {return_code,return_message,pagination,result}; // String | Set this parameter in order to choose which entity fields you want to retrieve
-Max allowed count=250 String params = id,name,sort_order; // String | Set this parameter in order to choose which entity fields you want to retrieve
+String params = id,name,sort_order; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String exclude = id,name,sort_order; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
+Works only if parameter `params` equal force_all try {
-String responseFields = {return_code,return_message,pagination,result}; // String | Set this parameter in order to choose which entity fields you want to retrieve
-String productId = 10; // String | Retrieves products' options specified by product id String langId = 3; // String | Language id
-String storeId = 1; // String | Store Id
-try {
-    ModelResponseProductOptionList result = apiInstance.productOptionList(start, count, params, exclude, responseFields, productId, langId, storeId);
+    ModelResponseProductOptionList result = apiInstance.productOptionList(start, count, productId, langId, storeId, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ProductApi#productOptionList");